Your Rights and Responsibilities After a Rideshare Accident

 Injured in an Uber or Lyft Accident?
 Contact Our Office for a Free Consultation.

 Were you or a loved one injured in an Ohio Uber or Lyft accident?
-Contact our office at 888.534.4850 for a free, no-obligation consultation.
+Our personal injury lawyer we are local to you no matter where you live in Ohio.
+Call our car accident law firm at 888.534.4850 for a free, no-obligation consultation.
 We are available 24 hours a day, 7 days a week, to discuss your case.
 Get the legal help you need now.
 Call today to get started.